Janavi-S05/FinLedger/README.md

-# FinLedger
+# SpendTrack
-FinLedger is an all-in-one personal finance tracker designed to help you manage your balance, income, and expenses effortlessly.
+SpendTrack is an all-in-one personal finance tracker designed to help you manage your balance, income, and expenses effortlessly.
 The platform features:
 # Balance Overview:
 Easily monitor your current financial status.
 # Income & Expense Tracking: